igreil/truecaps/README.md

 * Some more documentation and examples
 * Submit v1.0 to CTAN

+## Known Issues

+The glyphs produced by `truecaps` are from Unicode's “Phonetic Extensions” block.They were never meant to be used as small caps the way we use them here.
+CEDILLAS and OGONEKS can look ugly (ᴀ̨ ʜ̧ ᴋ̧ ᴊ̂ ᴊ̌ ɴ̧  ɪ̨) This is especially true if you stack them (Looking at you, HORN!) (ᴏ̛̀ ᴏ̛́ ᴏ̛̉ ᴏ̛̃)

 ## History

 * v0.6.6 Number of supported glyphs: ~400 and counting.
 (A-O fully, including Vietnamese letters with double diacritics.)